 Cookies Can Be Healthy!

 Since changing my eating habits, cookies have been something that I miss – and I’m talking about those thick, chewy, and soft cookies! 🍪 Most of the other recipes I tried left me with thin, crumbly cookies.
 Worse than that, most other recipes left me with a weird aftertaste.
 So, like I’ve always heard, “If you want something done right, you have to do it yourself!“.

 The Experimenting Was Worth It

 Let me give you a couple of pro tips that will help you create these wonderful, guilt-free, cookies!

-If you can, use Monk Fruit!
+- Pro Tip #1 If you can, use Monk Fruit!
 Monk fruit is by faaarr our favorite sweetener.
 It tastes just like sugar, and leaves you with no nasty aftertaste.
 Monk Fruit is the best sweetener out there, hands down!
 The Monk fruit to sugar ratio is 1:1, which makes it so much easier to bake with.
 Monk Fruit is sometimes hard to find in stores, so you may have to order online.
-I’ll link it below.

 Another great thing that I love about these cookies is that they are slightly crispy around the edges.
 These have everything – soft and chewy inside, crispy and crunchy edges!
 You will want to save this recipe because it will be your go-to every time you make cookies!

 Calories: 111 | Fat: 11g | Carbs: 4g | Fiber: 2g | Protein: 2.4g | Net Carbs: 1.8g